pluarant/pluarant.github.io/documentation/api/http-library.md

 ---
-title: Mesibo HTTP Library
-description: Mesibo HTTP Library for Android, iOS, Linux, Mac
+title: Mesibo HTTP Library for Android, iOS, Linux, Mac
-keywords: mesibo, http, android, ios, linux, mac
+heading: Mesibo HTTP Library
+description: Mesibo HTTP is a light but fast and powerful http client library compliant with RFC 7230-7235, 1738, 2046.
+It is an extension of mesibo real-time Client APIs.
+keywords: http library for android, ios, http protocol, http requests, http client library, mesibo http benefits
 ---
 ### Introduction